Esturban/open_ksa/README.md

 ### Usage

-To run the script with the dependencies, first install the virtualenvironment:
+To run the script with the dependencies, first install the `virtualenv`:

 ```bash